-Over 20,000 clients study with Gaba.
+Roughly 20,000 clients study with Gaba.
 The majority are working professionals.
 There are also high school and university students, homemakers, and retirees.
 The Gaba Kids program is available at select studios for children between the ages of six and twelve.

 Motives for studying are as varied as the clients themselves.
 The one constant: each and every client has chosen Gaba with the expectation that their lessons will be one-to-one and custom-tailored to their specific needs.
 Our most successful instructors are always aware of this.

 “Business” is the most common motive for study.
 Many of our clients have direct need of English in their professions.
 Others aspire to positions which require the use of English.
 Furthermore, many Japanese employers require particular scores on the popular TOEIC and TOEFL tests for admission or advancement.
 Therefore, many college students should be considered business clients as well.
 Naturally, with so much riding on their English ability, business clients are often the most motivated and will have particularly high expectations of their instructor.